 Greetings St. Mary of the Mills Community!

 I am excited to be back and to be a part of an amazing school community!
-It is an honor to be your new interim principal.
+It is an honor to be your principal.
 For the past 12 years, I have accompanied middle schoolers and more recently, high schoolers on their journeys toward intellectual and personal development.
 I began this path after I completed my Bachelor's Degree in English and Literature from the University of Maryland, College Park and joined the St. Mary of the Mills school in 2008 working with students, teachers, paraprofessionals, administrators, and families to support the academic goals of students, and it’s here I feel I found my vocation.
 During my six years at St. Mary's as the Middle School Language Arts teacher, I developed a passion for working with students who were struggling with reading.
 I was blessed to have been a part of a strong and dedicated middle school team--and, of course, my former students themselves-- who shaped me to become the educator I am today.

 In 2014, I accepted a new teaching opportunity at a high school.
 I transitioned to Don Bosco Cristo Rey High School, Takoma Park to become the freshmen English teacher and later became the English Department Chair.
 When I wasn't in the classroom, in the Academic Support program, or supporting my colleagues, you could find me working with the Latin Dance Club teaching and choreographing Latin dances such as Merengue, Bachata and Salsa to students after school.
 In May 2017, I obtained my Master's of Education in Reading Specialist from Loyola University Maryland, Baltimore, MD.
 Later in 2017, I received the Veteran Teacher of the Year Award recognized through the Archdiocese of Washington High School Principals Association.